 You’ve heard of the US Academy Awards, no doubt – well, the Reykjavík International Film Festival is the Icelandic equivalent.
 One of the largest and most culturally diverse events in the country, this is an entirely volunteer-run event spanning 11 days.
 You can, of course, come to watch new releases in indie film, but there are also panel discussions, exhibitions, and even oddly-located film showings – like inside directors’ homes (how cool would that be?).

 For passage into every film screening, it’s about 15,000 ISK.
 The film selection focuses on emerging directors and screenwriters from over 40 countries, all vying for the Golden Puffin (essentially, the Oscar of Iceland).

 The Lighting of the Imagine Peace Tower (October 9)

 Designed by world-famous artist Yoko Ono, the Imagine Peace Tower is a light-art installation commemorating the life of John Lennon.
 Resembling a well, multiple beams of light combine to form one beacon that ascends beyond sight up into the clouds.
-The endlessly varied weather means that every year that the beacon is lit, it looks a little bit different.
+The endlessly varied weather means that every year the beacon is lit, it looks slightly different.
 The well-like base of the beacon has “Imagine peace” translated into two dozen languages.